-The front panel input sockets are XLR Combo type, which accept either a male XLR connector (you will have one on the end of your microphone cable) or a 1⁄2" (6.35 mm) jack plug.
-Note the Scarlett 18i8 has no "Mic/line" switch - the preamplifier stage is automatically configured for a microphone when you plug an XLR into the input, and for a line or instrument when you connect a jack plug.
-Select INST in Focusrite Control (on the Device Settings page) if you are connecting a musical instrument (like a guitar) via an ordinary 2-pole guitar jack.
+The front panel input sockets are XLR Combo type, which accept either an XLR male connector (you will have one on the end of your microphone cable) or a 1⁄4" (6.35 mm) jack plug.
+Note the Scarlett 8i6 has no "Mic/line" switch - the Focusrite preamplifier stage is automatically configured for a microphone when you plug an XLR into the input, and for a line or instrument when you connect a jack plug.
+Select INST in Focusrite Control (on the Input Settings page) if you are connecting a musical instrument such as a guitar with an ordinary 2-pole guitar jack.
 INST should be off if you are connecting a line level source such as the balanced output of an external audio mixer via a 3-pole (TRS) jack.
 Note the Combo connector accepts both types of jack plug.

-If you are using condenser microphones, press the 48V button to supply phantom power to the mics.
-(In the example, this would be the 48V button for Inputs 3 and 4.)
+If you are using a condenser microphone, press the 48V button to supply phantom power to the mic.
 Most modern microphones of other types, e.g., dynamic or ribbon, will not be damaged by the inadvertent application of phantom power, but note that some older mics may be; if you have any doubt, please check the specification of your mic to ensure it is safe to use.

-Input channels 1 to 4 of the Scarlett 18i8 each have a PAD function: when selected from Focusrite Control (PAD illuminates green when active), the signal level fed to your DAW is reduced by 10 dB.
+Input channels 1 and 2 of the Scarlett 8i6 each have a PAD function: when selected from Focusrite Control (PAD illuminates green when active), the signal level fed to your DAW is reduced by 10 dB.
 You will find this useful if the output level of your source is particularly "hot", when you might notice clipping or the gain halo turning red, even at minimum gain.